StoneOrbits/VortexEngine/docs/mode_sharing_menu.md

 grand_parent: Vortex Engine
 ---

-# Mode Sharing
+# Mode Sharing Menu

-The Mode Sharing menu is a feature available on all Vortex Devices that allows you to share your current mode with another Vortex Device.
-This is a great way to quickly and easily share your favorite modes with friends.
+The Mode Sharing menu allows you to wirelessly share your current mode with another Vortex device.

-## How it Works
+## How It Works

-The Mode Sharing process is done wirelessly and does not require any physical connection between the devices.
-The devices just need to be close enough to each other for the wireless signal to be strong enough.
+Mode Sharing operates wirelessly, requiring no physical connection.
+However, devices need to be close enough to ensure a strong signal.
+The device will start in receiving mode, and switch to send mode with a click.

-When you enter the Mode Sharing menu, your device will typically start in receiving mode, ready to receive a mode from another device.
-However, the exact behavior may vary depending on the specific device.

 ## Using the Mode Sharing Menu

-To use the Mode Sharing menu, you will generally need to follow these steps:

 ### Sending a Mode

-1. Turn on your Vortex Device and navigate to the mode you want to share.
+1. **Pick a Mode to Share**: Navigate to the mode you want to share and hold the button until the leds flash white
-2. Open the menus and navigate to the Mode Sharing menu (indicated by a cyan light).
+2. **Enter Mode Sharing**: Cycle to <span style="color: #00ffff;">cyan</span> and long click to enter
-3. Depending on your device, you may need to perform an action (such as a single click) to switch the device to sending mode.
-Once in sending mode, your device will start broadcasting the current mode.
+3. **Switch to Sending Mode**: Perform a single click to start broadcasting the current mode.
-4. Once you're done sending the mode, you will typically need to perform another action (such as a long click) to exit the menu.
+4. **Exit Menu**: Long click when done to stop sending and exit the menu.

 ### Receiving a Mode

-1. Turn on the other Vortex Device and navigate to the mode slot where you want to receive the new mode.
+1. **Pick a Mode to Overwrite**: Navigate to the mode you want to overwrite and hold the button until the leds flash white
-2. Open the menus and navigate to the Mode Sharing menu (indicated by a cyan light).
-3. The device will typically start in receiving mode.
-If a mode is being broadcasted by another device, it will receive it.
-4. Once the mode has been received, the device will usually automatically exit the menu and start displaying the new mode.

-Remember, the Mode Sharing menu only shares the current mode.
-If you want to share a different mode, you will need to navigate to that mode first before entering the Mode Sharing menu.

-Please refer to your specific device's manual for more detailed instructions on how to use the Mode Sharing menu.
+2. **Enter Mode Sharing**: Cycle to <span style="color: #00ffff;">cyan</span> and long click to enter
+3. **Receive Mode**: Hold the sender device up to the receiver, the receiver will automatically save and exit when a mode is successfully received

+## Tips for Successful Mode Sharing

+- **Ensure Proximity**: Devices must be within range for effective sharing.
+- **Single Mode Sharing**: Only the current mode can be shared; switch modes if needed before sharing.